AliDehbansiahkarbon/EasyDBMigrator/README.md

    🚩Important Note!
   </summary>

-### To execute large scripts with this library you must separate each statement with the SQL Server-specific keyword "GO", this is mandatory!
+### To execute large scripts using this library, it is mandatory to separate each statement with the SQL Server-specific keyword "GO".
-### If you already have an extensive script that's not a problem you can keep it as it is and continue with this library from now on.
+### If you have an extensive script, there's no problem.
+You can keep it as it is and proceed with this library going forward.
-### To execute the existing script with any size refer to the related sample project(EasyDB_LargeScript_SQLServer, ...).
+### To execute the current script with any size, you can refer to the corresponding sample project.(EasyDB_LargeScript_SQLServer, ...).
 </details>

 <details>